kickereb/Python_ML_Workshop/README.md

 ![](https://github.com/kickereb/Python_ML_Workshop/blob/master/Images/prompt.png) <br>
 ## Creating an Environment
 So now that you have installed Anaconda and opened Anaconda Powershell Prompt, you can head over to installing the required libraries. <br>
-These libraries are important packages that our program will need in order to <br>Go to [this](https://github.com/kickereb/Python_ML_Workshop/blob/master/script.txt) link and copy all the text from the file.
+These libraries are important packages that our program will need in order to take advantage of several pre written functions.<br>Go to [this](https://github.com/kickereb/Python_ML_Workshop/blob/master/script.txt) link and copy all the text from the file.
 Now paste this text into the Prompt window.(Note that you will have to use 'ctrl+v' shortcut to paste into the prompt window.) <br>
 ![](https://github.com/kickereb/Python_ML_Workshop/blob/master/Images/paste_script.png)
 Now press enter and it should ask you to 'procede' to which press 'y' and then enter.
 After this it will begin a download sequence and create an environment.  <br>
 ![](https://github.com/kickereb/Python_ML_Workshop/blob/master/Images/choice.png) <br>